rdkcentral/rdkb-halif-bridge-util/docs/pages/BridgeUtilHalSpec.md

 ![Bridge Util HAL Architecture Diag](images/BridgeUtil_HAL_Architecture.png)

-Bridge Util HAL is for an abstraction layer, implemented to interact with vendor software for setting the specific details such as modes, connection enable/disable, QoS configuration, Ipv4 config. etc.
+Bridge Util HAL is an abstraction layer to interact with vendor software to control setting such as modes, connection enable/disable, QoS configuration, Ipv4 config. etc.

 ## Component Runtime Execution Requirements

 ### Initialization and Startup

-Below Initialization API's provide opportunity for the HAL code to initialize the appropriate DB's, start threads etc.

-Bridge Util will invoke below API's while executing operations on bridges.
-Vendor should handle any required operations in the API's
+The below-mentioned APIs initialize the Bridge util HAL layers/code.
+The Bridge util client module should call the mentioned APIs initially during bootup/initialization.

 1. `HandlePreConfigVendor()`
 2. `HandlePostConfigVendor()`

-3rd party vendors to handle it appropriately to meet operational requirements.
-This interface is expected to block if the hardware is not ready.
+Third-party vendors must implement appropriate handling to ensure operational requirements are met, this interface should block until hardware readiness.

 ## Threading Model

-Bridge Util HAL is not thread safe.
+The interface is not required to be thread-safe.

-Any module which is invoking the api should ensure calls are made in a thread safe manner.
+Any module that is invoking the MTA HAL API should ensure calls are made in a thread-safe manner.

-Vendors can create internal threads/events to meet their operation requirements.
-These should be responsible to synchronize between the calls, events and cleaned up on closure.
+Vendors can create internal threads/events for operational needs, but must ensure synchronization before closure cleanup.

 ## Process Model

-All API's are expected to be called from multiple process.
+API's are expected to be called from multiple process.

 ## Memory Model

-The client is responsible to allocate and de-allocate memory for necessary API's as specified in API Documentation.
+Clients must allocate and deallocate memory for API-required data as mandated in the API documentation.

 Different 3rd party vendors allowed to allocate memory for internal operational requirements.
 In this case 3rd party implementations should be responsible to de-allocate internally.

-TODO:
-State a footprint requirement.
+TODO: State a footprint requirement.
 Example: This should not exceed XXXX KB.

 ## Power Management Requirements

 The HAL is not involved in any of the power management operation.
-Any power management state transitions MUST not affect the operation of the HAL.

 ## Asynchronous Notification Model